timofeymukha/eddylicious/docs/user_guide/input.rst

 This file format is associated with the CFD solver OpenFOAM.
 Data from a user-defined sampling surface can be saved in this format.
+The name ``foamFile`` was used in the previous versions of the software, and currently it is changed to just ``foam``.
+Here the old name will continue to be used for now.

 OpenFOAM creates a catalog each time the data is output, named with the value of the simulation time.
 Inside this catalog yet another folder is created, named identically to the